How the Swedish Forest Agency processes personal data

 Contracts

 In some cases, we act as a contracting party in various contractual relationships.
-We then have a legal ground for processing your personal data when the processing is necessary for fulfilling a contractual agreement with you.
+We have a legal basis for processing your personal data when the processing is necessary for fulfilling a contractual agreement with you.

 Fulfilling a legal obligation

-There are also laws and regulations which dictate that we must process your personal data for our activities, for example the Bookkeeping Act.
-In this case we process your personal data order to fulfil a legal obligation.
+There are laws and regulations which dictate that we must process your personal data, for example the Bookkeeping Act.
+In such cases we process your personal data as the processing Is necessary in order to fulfil a legal obligation.

 Parties that we share your information with

-• Various agencies.
-The Swedish Forest Agency cooperates with several agencies because of our activities.
-We may share your information with, for example, Sweden's county administrative boards, and others.
+• Various public authorities.
+The Swedish Forest Agency cooperates with several public authorities because of our activities.
+We may share your information with, for example, Sweden's County Administrative Boards or Lantmäteriet.

-• As we are a public authority, most of the documents that comes in to the agency and are available here are public documents.
-The documents that we draw up, for example various decisions, become public documents.
-According to the Swedish Constitution, every Swedish citizen has the right to access public documents.
-Your Personal data which is part of public documents and which is not covered by professional secrecy, may be disclosed by the agency on request.
+• Since we are a public authority, most of the documents that are submitted to the agency and are kept here are public documents.
+The documents that we draw up, for example various decisions, become public documents as well.
+According to the Swedish Constitution, everyone has the right to access public documents.
+If your personal data is part of a public document the agency may have to disclose the information upon request, if your personal data is not classified.

 • In certain cases, the Swedish Forest Agency needs external help with handling the information that we process.
 These external services or parties may, for example, include cloud-based services for storing information, cooperative efforts with hired consultants, or purchases of different IT systems, such as our payroll service.
 Those who help us with these services are called processors.
 When using processors, the Swedish Forest Agency establishes a data processing agreement which ensures that the processors process your personal data in accordance with our instructions and adhere to the same level of security as the Swedish Forest Agency when handling the data.